COVID-19 Pandemic Unemployment Payment

 |Less than €200||€203|

-If you are an employee, your average gross weekly earnings is assessed in 3 separate periods – from January to December 2019, from January to February 2020 and from January to September 2020.
+If you are an employee, your average gross weekly earnings are assessed in 3 separate periods – from January to December 2019, from January to February 2020 and from January to September 2020.
 The higher figure is used.

 For example, if your average gross weekly earnings were €210 in January to February 2020 and €195 in January to September 2020, the figure of €210 will be used.
 Similarly, if your average gross weekly earnings in 2019 were higher than in 2020, the 2019 figure will be used.